TomasHubelbauer/spotify-slack-status/README.md

 case of that race condition.

 ### Consider uploading the album art for the album as a custom status emoji

+To get the album image, use:
+`osascript -e 'tell application "Spotify" to artwork url of current track'`

 Here's how you add emoji by hand: https://slack.com/help/articles/206870177-Add-custom-emoji-and-aliases-to-your-workspace